-Air conditioned vehicles must be protected with a high quality antifreeze coolant during summer to provide proper corrosion protection and to raise the boiling point of the coolant for protection against overheating.
-A 50 % concentration is recommended.
-Refer to Recommended Fluids and Genuine Parts for the proper coolant type.
+Air conditioned vehicles must be protected with a high quality antifreeze coolant, during the summer, to provide proper corrosion protection and to raise the boiling point of the coolant for protection against overheating.
+A 50 %concentration is recommended.
+Refer to Fluids, Lubricants, and Genuine Parts in Section 7 for the proper coolant type.

-When using the air conditioner in extremely heavy traffic in hot weather especially when towing a trailer, additional engine cooling may be required.
+When using the air conditioner in extremely heavy traffic, in hot weather, especially when towing a trailer, additional engine cooling may be required.
 If this situation is encountered, operate the transmission in a lower gear to increase engine RPM, coolant flow and fan speed.
-When stopped in heavy traffic, it may be necessary to shift into N (Neutral) and depress the accelerator slightly for fast idle operation to increase coolant flow and fan speed.
+When stopped in heavy traffic, it may be necessary to shift into NEUTRAL and depress the accelerator slightly for fast idle operation to increase coolant flow and fan speed.

 Your air conditioning system is also equipped with an automatic recirculation system.
 When the system senses a heavy load or high heat conditions, it may use partial Recirculation A/C mode to provide additional comfort.